alubling/workshop.ph/README.md

 const inputs = {

-  // a several paragraph description of the problem space to be investigated and the central thesis of why this space should be investigated
+  // a several paragraph description of the problem space to be investigated and the central thesis of why this space should be investigated - note, this will be much more fleshed out if a Prehype member is NOT a facilitator.
   "brief": "YOUR PROBLEM BRIEF",

   // returns a group of internal Prehypers necessary to conduct a workshop in this problem domain